intel-analytics/ipex-llm/docs/docs/getting-started.md

 Once you have a loaded model, you can call `model.predict()` to do predictions (refer to [Model Predict](APIdocs/Module/#model-prediction) for details).
 Note that you need to convert your input data into proper format which `predict` accepts.
 For how to prepare your data, refer to section [Prepare your Data](#prepare-your-data).

-If you are using predicted result as a component inside a Spark ML pipeline, refer to [DLEsitimator API](ProgrammingGuide/MLPipeline/DLEstimator.md) and [DLClassifier API](ProgrammingGuide/MLPipeline/DLClassifier.md) for usage.
+If you are using predicted result as a component inside a Spark ML pipeline, refer to [DLEstimator API](ProgrammingGuide/MLPipeline/MLPipeline.md) and [DLClassifier API](ProgrammingGuide/MLPipeline/MLPipeline.md) for usage.

 ---